-Zip them up in the Baby Nano Puff® Jacket made of a 100% recycled polyester wind- and water-resistant shell insulated with lightweight PrimaLoft® Gold Insulation Eco 100% polyester (55% recycled).
+Zip them up in the Baby Nano Puff® Jacket, which has a wind- and water-resistant shell and lightweight PrimaLoft® Gold Insulation Eco 100% polyester (55% postconsumer recycled content) insulation.

 - Lightweight, windproof shell fabric has high tear-strength, a DWR (durable water repellent) finish and is made of 100% recycled polyester

-- Warm and incredibly lightweight 60-g PrimaLoft® Gold Insulation Eco 100% polyester (55% recycled) insulation
+- Warm and incredibly lightweight 60-g PrimaLoft® Gold Insulation Eco 100% polyester (55% postconsumer recycled content) insulation

 - Unique quilt pattern holds insulation in place